Unknotting number 21 knots are slice in K3: Introduction

 \subsection{Acknowledgements}

-We warmly thank Andr\'as Stipsicz for his encouragement and his suggestions, and Danica Kosanovi\'c, Lisa Piccirillo, and Arunima Ray for their comments on a draft of this paper.
+We warmly thank Andr\'as Stipsicz for his encouragement and suggestions, and Danica Kosanovi\'c, Lisa Piccirillo, and Arunima Ray for their comments on a draft of this paper.
+We also thank the anonymous referees for their suggestions.

 MM acknowledges that: This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No.\ 893282.

 SM would like to thank the Alfréd Rényi Institute of Mathematics for its hospitality and acknowledges that: The research supporting this article was partly sponsored by Central European University Foundation of Budapest (CEUBPF).
 The theses explained herein represent the ideas of the author, and do not necessarily reflect the views of CEUBPF.